dalijolijo/php-OP_RETURN/README.txt

 * OP_RETURN_store($data, $testnet=false)

   $data is the string of raw bytes to be stored
-  $testnet is whether to use the bitcoin testnet network (false if omitted)
+  $testnet is whether to use the bitcore testnet network (false if omitted)

 * Returns: array('error' => '[some error string]')
        or: array('txids' => array('[1st txid]', '[2nd txid]', ...),